kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### What is a Kamailio module?

-:page_with_curl: A module is an extension that compiles in a separate object file and can be loaded at Kamailio startup.
+📃 A module is an extension that compiles in a separate object file and can be loaded at Kamailio startup.
 Usually a module exports new functions that can be used in configuration file routing blocks.

 ### Where are Kamailio modules located?

-:page_with_curl: Inside the source tree, there are three directories:
+📃 Inside the source tree, there are three directories:

 -   modules/
 -   modules_k/ - no longer used since version 4.0.0